schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

     Rails 5.2.0
     ```

-While this doesn't seem that impreessive on the surface - if you have docs that need to be updated frequently: it can save a lot of time spent copying and pasting of output.
+While this doesn't seem that impressive on the surface - if you have docs that need to be updated frequently: it can save a lot of time spent copying and pasting of output.
 Even more importantly, it can catch errors and regressions that you might not catch manually.

 I use this library to keep some docs in the Heroku devcenter such as the [getting started with Rails 5](https://devcenter.heroku.com/articles/getting-started-with-rails5) article.
 When a new version of Rails or Ruby is released I can update the doc, "run it", and then ensure that the output in the documentation matches perfectly with the output someone using the same commands would get.
-If a command fails, the the generation process fails, so the doc acts as a test as well.
+If a command fails, the generation process fails, so the doc acts as a test as well.

 The other added benefit of this approach is to the reader.
 By ensuring consistency of output of commands, the reader can better detect when something has gone wrong.
 Enough about my project though, this article is about building a parser.
 Why does `rundoc` need `parslet`?